websiteinspiration/bugsplat.rb/entries/resume.md

 ### Side Projects

-* [ProcLaunch](http://github.com/peterkeen/proclaunch), a pure perl user-space process manager
+* [Docverter](http://www.docverter.com), a plain text document rendering service.
+Convert documents from one of a number of plain text formats to PDF, Docx, Mobi, or ePub.
+* [Twitter Fiction Reader](http://twitter-fiction-reader.herokuapp.com), a curated archive of fictional twitter accounts.
+Simple Sinatra application.
 * [bugsplat.info](http://bugsplat.info), my personal programming and tech related blog.
-Recently ported to a Ruby Sinatra app.
+Recently converted to a simple Sinatra application.
 * [remindlyo](http://www.remindlyo.com), a phone call follow up and reminder service.
 Rails app using the Twilio API.
 * [FivePad](https://www.fivepad.me), the easiest way to keep track of your apartment search.
 Rails app hosted on Heroku.
-* [Twitter Fiction Reader](http://twitter-fiction-reader.herokuapp.com), a curated archive of fictional twitter accounts.
-Simple Sinatra application.

 ### Education